Abhiplatia/temp-mail-site./replit.md

 - **Real-time Updates**: Polling mechanism for fetching new messages
 - **Message Management**: Full CRUD operations for email messages
 - **Attachment Support**: File attachment handling and download capabilities

+### Educational Content
+- **Articles Section**: 7 comprehensive articles (400-800 words each) covering:
+  - What is Disposable Temporary Email?
+  - The Tech Behind Disposable Email Addresses
+  - Privacy Benefits of Using Temporary Email Services
+  - When to Use (and Not Use) Temporary Email Addresses
+  - Temporary Email vs Email Aliases: Which Is Right for You?
+  - Security Considerations When Using Temporary Email
+  - The Future of Disposable Email Services
+- **SEO Optimization**: Dynamic page titles and meta descriptions for each article
+- **Navigation**: Accessible from home page promotional section and footer

 ### Monitoring & Analytics
 - **Google Analytics**: Integrated GA4 tracking for user behavior and conversion tracking